Orkes logo image

 Thank you email triggered via SendGrid on interview completion

 In parallel, a fully formatted Google Docs transcript is generated and stored in Google Drive.
-The interviewer and candidate are granted access, and a shareable link is shared via another email.
+The interviewer and candidate are granted access, and a link is shared in another email.

 Interview transcript generated